-Did you know that all scenes shot with Bloomberg TV reporters were shot at Bloomberg, using real Bloomberg anchors, producers, directors and crew?
-Also, all of those scenes were the first scenes shot for the movie even though those news scenes span the entire film.
+All scenes shot with Bloomberg TV reporters were shot at Bloomberg, using real Bloomberg anchors, producers, directors and crew.
+All of those scenes were the first scenes shot for the movie even though those news scenes span the entire film.
 See more »

 Right before the IPO, there is a scene where Erin Manning is looking in the mirror at her pregnant belly and conceals it with a long, loose-fitting top.
 However, in all subsequent scenes, she's wearing tailor fitted blouses and shows no signs of being pregnant.
 See more »

 I'm giving this movie a better review than most because I found myself engaged in the nuanced messaging, the attempt to do something different, and the fact that I felt entertained and went into the rest of my evening talking about what the movie was about.
 Any movie these days takes a risk when it scratches in new territory and the reviews here seem nit picky and unfair in some cases.
 For example, if dialogue is "slow moving" then that is a director/scriptwriter choice that in a movie that has thought itself out, like this one, you can see in the overall look and feel.

 Look for example,at the early scene where Naomi is speaking at the women's empowerment group.
 Watch the camera scan and you see more of the lettering in the poster appear behind her.
 It goes from "men" to "omen" to "women" and her monologue relates to each as it goes by.
 This doesn't happen by accident, folks, and this is just one instance of nuance in the movie, including the ending which makes you have to reflect a bit and fill in with your own opinion and/or judgment about the state of how we regulate (or don't) the investment banking sector.

 I like movies that make me want to pause the stream and talk about what we just saw.
 But that's just me.

 8 of 15 people found this review helpful.